Team Durham: BUCS/BUSA record

 The Universities Athletics Union was formed from the Inter-Varsity Athletics Board in 1930.
 British Universities Sports Association (BUSA) was formed in 1994 by the merger of the Universities Athletics Union (UAU; formed 1919), the British Universities Sports Federation, the British Students Sports Federation, the British Polytechnics Sports Association and the British Colleges Sports Association.
 In 2008, BUSA merged with University College Sport to form BUCS.
 Durham participated in UAU competitions from 1931 to 1994, in BUSA from 1994 to 2008, and in BUCS from 2008 onwards.

+Olympics

+The first Durham alumnus to compete in the Olympics was sprinter Reginald Reed at the 1906 Intercalated Games.

+Since 1996, Durham alumni and students have won medals at: